jhgaylor/jakegaylor-com-mcp-server/README.md

-# Express MCP Server
+# HTTP Server with MCP Support

-A stateless Model Context Protocol (MCP) server built with Express and TypeScript.
+An HTTP server built with Express and TypeScript that serves both a webpage and a Model Context Protocol (MCP) endpoint.

 ## Features

+- HTTP server with both web and MCP functionality
 - Stateless MCP server implementation with modern Streamable HTTP transport
 - TypeScript for type safety
 - Express.js for HTTP handling